 If you place that small piece on a full spoilboard, you will lose a large amount of vacuum pressure because of the open area of spoilboard.
 With a wide range of sizes to cut, or you’re only going to cut small pieces occasionally, it’s easy to cover the open areas with scrap material.
 When you need to cut smaller – and fixed – sizes regularly, you could paint or apply glue to the open areas, or we can custom vacuum zone your machine at the factory (call for more information).
 In a pinch, a layer of duct tape on the open areas will also work well.

-If you have more spoilboard related questions, or would like more information about the CNC machining centers we offer, please contact us.
+If you have any spoilboard related questions, or would like more information about the CNC machining centers we offer, please contact us for more information.